 • Mechanism of action: Agonists at 5HT-1B (meningeal blood vessel constriction) and 5HT-1D (prevents nociceptive neuropeptide release).

-• Contraindicated in patients with a history of CAD, stroke, hemiplegic migraine and migraine with brainstem aura.
+• Contraindicated in patients with a history of coronary artery disease, stroke, hemiplegic migraine and migraine with brainstem aura.

 • Common side effects: drowsiness, a sensation of warmth, paresthesias, dizziness, and nausea.